pmb59/sc-lymphomagenesis/README.md

-# single-cell-lymphomagenesis
+# Multi-omics study of lymphomagenesis

-Scripts for the following assays:
+Scripts for the analysis of the following assays:

 - acetylproteomics
 - metabolomics